 2. Neck ties are worn with the winter uniform.
-Grades 6-8 wear a tie every day; grades K-5 only wear ties on Mass days and special occasions.
+Grades 6-8 wear a tie with dress uniform; grades K-5 only wear ties on Mass days and special occasions.

-3. All shoes are SOLID black in color unless otherwise noted.
+3.All shoes are SOLID black in color.

 4. Fall/Spring uniform is worn from first day of school through 31 Oct and from Easter break through the last day of school.